Logarithmic Derivations of Adjoint Discriminants: Jacobian ideals of adjoint discriminants

 \begin{lemma} The morphism $\eta_i$ is, modulo non-zero scalar, the multiplication by the hyperplane class $[c_1(\cL)]$.
-In particular it has maximal rank. \end{lemma}
+In particular, it has maximal rank. \end{lemma}

-\begin{proof} The statement about the rank is a consequence of Lefschetz' Hyperplane Theorem.
-Moreover, since the maps $\eta_i$ for each $i$ are induced by the map $\eta_2$ by definition of $d\theta\wedge (\bullet)$, it is sufficient to prove the statement for $\eta_2$.
+\begin{proof} The statement about the rank is a consequence of the Lefschetz hyperplane theorem.
+Moreover, since the maps $\eta_i$ are induced for each $i$ by the map $\eta_2$ by definition of $d\theta\wedge (\bullet)$, it is sufficient to prove the statement for $\eta_2$.
 In this case the exact sequence \eqref{eq_omegap_F} is just a twist of